Valentyn Moroz

-Valentyn Yakovych Moroz (Ukrainian: Валенти́н Я́кович Моро́з) (15 April 1936 – 16 April 2019) was a Ukrainian writer and political prisoner.
-His resistance to persecution by the communist authorities made him a popular hero, particularly with the Ukrainian diaspora in Canada, but after he had been expelled from the USSR, his militant nationalism, and his private life, made him a controversial figure.
+Valentyn Yakovych Moroz (Ukrainian: Валенти́н Я́кович Моро́з; 15 April 1936 – 16 April 2019) was a Ukrainian writer and political prisoner.
+His resistance to persecution by the communist authorities made him a popular hero, particularly with the Ukrainian diaspora in Canada, but after he was expelled from the USSR, his militant nationalism, and his private life, made him a controversial figure.

 Early life

-Born into a peasant family, in the Volyn region of Ukraine, Moroz won a place to study history at Lviv University, but obtained poor grades because he failed to give satisfactory answers when tested on the history of the USSR.
-He worked as a teacher in a rural school, then at the Ivano-Frankivsk Teacher Training Institute.
+Moroz was born into a peasant family in the Volyn region of Ukraine.
+He won a place to study history at Lviv University, but obtained poor grades because he failed to give satisfactory answers when tested on the history of the USSR.
+After graduation, he worked as a teacher in a rural school, then at the Ivano-Frankivsk Teacher Training Institute.

 First Arrest

 On 1 September 1965, Moroz was arrested after giving a talk at the pedagogical institute in which he argued that Ukraine should be recognised as a nation state, with the same status as Poland or Czechoslovakia.
-He was charged with ‘anti-soviet agitation’ and sentenced to four years in the gulag.
-As a punishment for complaining about conditions in the labour camp, he was transferred to Vladimir in December 1966 and held there in solitary confinement for six months.
-In 1968, he was investigated as the suspected author of A Report from the Beria Reservation, a graphic account of conditions in the labour camps, but the authorities could not prove that it was his work.
+He was charged with ‘anti-Soviet agitation’ and sentenced to four years in the gulag.
+As a punishment for complaining about conditions in the labour camp, he was transferred to Vladimir Prison in December 1966 and held there in solitary confinement for six months.
+In 1968, he was investigated as the suspected author of A Report from the Beria Reservation, a graphic account of conditions in the labour camps, but authorities could not prove that it was his work.

 Released when his four-year sentence came to an end, Moroz returned to Ivano-Frankovsk, and wrote several essays which were circulated in samizdat.
 In one, Amid the Snows, he defended what he called the "1ívíng example of heroic civic conduct”, insisting that dissidents should be prepared to accept personal sacrifice, which was an implied criticism of his fellow dissident Ivan Dziuba, who had recanted to avoid expulsion from the Writers’ Union.
 In another, Moses and Dathan, he asserted that people should believe that 'their nation has been chosen by God and their people are the highest product of history".

 A practising Christian, Moroz risked arrest in May 1970 by tape-recording a mass in a village church which was scheduled to be turned into a museum, but was protected from the police by local inhabitants.